Educating pupils to see the 'bigger picture'

 Whether we are supporting national charity appeals or initiating Gestures of Goodwill in the community, we understand the importance of educating pupils to see the 'bigger picture' and encourage them to think of others and to help those less fortunate than themselves.

-Below are just a few ways in which we have been able to help such wonderful causes whilst expanding the children's understanding of the world around them.
+Below are some examples of the ways in which we have, as a school, been able to help such wonderful causes whilst expanding the children's understanding of the world around them.

 Support for First Days in Woodley